 In addition, untreated sleep apnea may be responsible for poor performance in everyday activities, such as at work and school, motor vehicle crashes, and academic underachievement in children and adolescents.

-Patients who suffer from sleep apnea stop breathing stop breathing repeatedly during their sleep, sometimes hundreds of times.
+Patients who suffer from sleep apnea stop breathing repeatedly during their sleep, sometimes hundreds of times.
 This means the brain — and the rest of the body — may not get enough oxygen.

 Who is at risk?